 "The thing now is planning a route that factors in occasional shades or caves to rest in."
 Lorian says, while glancing around.
 "Or we can utilize the beasts' bones and ruins we passed by as shelter."

 "Well, let me check."
 Louise pulls out his map, glancing and tracing a path over it.
-"There's a route that winds through a field of boulders and ancient stone pillars.
-It'll slow us down, but there's cover."
+"There's a route we can take through pass some boulders and stone pillars.
+It'll slow us down, but there's cavern we can rest for a while."

 "Alright, we have a plan.
 Now we should start getting the food and water."
 Everyone nodded at Lorian words before moving out, Roy went east while Louise and Riley went west.

-As they left, Selene's arms slipped gently around Lorian's shoulders from behind.
-"You aren't one to make decisions like this, young master," she murmured, her voice barely above a whisper.
+As they left, Selene's arms slipped around Lorian from behind.
+"This isn't like you, do you think problems will show up?"
+She murmured, her voice barely above a whisper.

 Selene nodded, her cheek brushing his shoulder.
 "Human life is what matters the most."

 "Yet it's still hard, isn't it?"
-Selene's voice was soft, her hug tightening, he didn't answer, but the gratitude in his eyes said enough.
+Selene's hug grew tighter while Lorian didn't answer.
 "Don't worry.
 We'll make it through, like always."

 "...Thank you, Selene."
 Lorian gently held the arms holding him before letting go with Selene releasing him.